 Making

-Luci La La came to be in 2024 while I was living in Scotland, where I sampled possible designs for the label.
-I worked with the most beautiful 1950’s Brother sewing machine.
-As expected of a 70 year old machine, it had many quirks, with bobbins needing to be hand wound, but a lovely machine to work with nevertheless.
+Luci La La came to be in 2024 while I was living in Edinburgh, as a way to document the practice of sampling and pattern making.
+I worked with the most beautiful 1950’s Brother sewing machine, which, as expected of a 70 year old machine, had many quirks, with bobbins needing to be hand wound, but a lovely machine to work with nevertheless.
 It is now in the care of Aleks at Shop With No Name in Edinburgh, where she is working on her own label.
-Aleks stocked a few of Luci’s ready to wear pieces during 2024.
+Aleks stocked a few pieces I worked on during 2024.